jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 Here is a list of available methods in Java (DataTable expand [Table](#table) class - methods from previous table are available too_):

-In return types column _"D"_ refers to the user data object and _"L"_ refers to the table line object.
+In return types, column _"D"_ refers to the user data object and _"L"_ refers to the table line object.

 | Method | Description | Return Type|
 --- | --- | ---